algorandfoundation/beaker/blog/blog.md

 If you've written and deployed a Smart Contract for Algorand using PyTeal before today, you've probably chewed a lot of glass to do so, well done!

-Take heart that the Algorand team has been working very hard to improve the development experience.
+Take heart; the Algorand team has been working hard to improve the development experience.

 Before we dive into the improvements, let's review some common things folks struggle with while developing.